Latest version: 1.4 – Released February 22nd, 2010

 Does the error goes away if you deactivate the plugin?

-20. Andrew Chatterton Says:
+12. Andrew Chatterton

 Hello,